Transaction pool

 Table of Contents

-A Message with a definitively invalid message-dependency SHOULD be "demoted" from the transaction pool.
+After each new block, each transaction in the transaction pool is checked for validity again.
+A transaction with a definitively invalid message-dependency SHOULD be "demoted" from the transaction pool.

-The sequencer MAY choose to demote messages which are invalid but can still technically become valid:
+It is possible that a transaction that was valid becomes invalid or vice versa.
+The sequencer MAY choose to demote messages which are invalid but can still technically become valid.

 Transactions with invalid message-dependencies MUST NOT be included in block-building, and should thus be dropped from the transaction-pool.